Royal Pacific pool areas and hotel buildings at night

 Is Loews Royal Pacific the right for you?

-Loews Royal Pacific Resort’s prime location and Express pass perk make it well worth the outlay for families and theme park enthusiasts, even if its just for a short stay to skip those lines.
+Loews Royal Pacific Resort’s prime location and Express pass perk make it well worth the outlay for families and theme park enthusiasts, even if it is just for a short stay to skip those lines.